How to Rise Above the Bad Credit to Secure Student Loans for Grad School

 - A great option for those with bad credit

-- The interest rates are fixed and tend to be lower than those of private loans
+- The interest rates are fixed and tend to be lower than those of private

 Direct PLUS Loan